joyce-john/DE1/term/README.md

 The project creates an analytical layer which can be used for general analysis, and several data marts which answer specific questions.

++ Which neighborhoods are the most profitable?
+And how much could a property owner expect to earn each year in a specific neighborhood?
++ Which individual properties are the most popular?
+What are they like?
++ Which properties are appropriate for hosting large groups?
+(Ex: school trips, family reunions, workplace retreats)

+The analytical layer is created with the following process:

 1. The data is loaded into normalized tables.
 A stored procedure can start the ETL using these tables.
-2. The ETL extracts columns which are relevant for analytics.
+2. The ETL extracts columns which are relevant for analytics into temporary tables.
 3. The ETL transforms data from **reviews** and **calendar**.
-It groups by the listing_id (unique identifer for every property) and performs aggregate calculations.
+It groups by the **listing_id** (unique identifer for every property) and performs aggregate calculations.
 This is particularly helpful for **avg_observed_price**, an observation of the average price for a property as it fluctuates through the year.
-It is also useful for **avg_availability**, which takes 365 TRUE/FALSE observations and transforms them into one, easy-to-use number.
+It is also useful for **avg_availability**, which takes 365 TRUE/FALSE observations from the **available** column and transforms them into one, easy-to-use number.

 As an example, see this snapshot of the aggregation on **calendars**: